OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### Verified Boot

 We need to have a way to ensure that code that is being executed on Android devices comes from a trusted source and that its integrity is not compromised.
 In order to achieve this, Android introduced the concept of verified boot.
 The goal of verified boot is to establish a trust relationship between the hardware and the actual code that executes on this hardware.
 During the verified boot sequence, a full chain of trust is established starting from the hardware-protected Root-of-Trust (RoT) up until the final system that is running, passing through and verifying all the required boot phases.
 When the Android system is finally booted you can rest assure that the system is not tampered with.
-You have cryptographic proof that the code which is running, is the one that is intended by the OEM and not one that has been maliciously or accidentally altered.
+You have cryptographic proof that the code which is running is the one that is intended by the OEM and not one that has been maliciously or accidentally altered.

 Further information is available in the [Android documentation](https://source.android.com/security/verifiedboot).